IHE/HIE-Whitepaper/README.md

 **Figure 5.4-1: Patient Master Identity Registry flow**

 The Figure 5.4-1 diagram shows four systems: A Patient Registration Desk, A Patient Master Registry, Data Consumer Systems, and a Data Services (data server).
 These are implementing the PMIR actors.
-This is not the only way the PMIR actors can be used, many configurations are not shown including one where the Patient Master Registry has internal logic that would have it detect and automatically correct entries which is accomplished by the Patient Master Registry also implementing a Patient Identity Source.
+This is not the only way the PMIR actors can be used; many configurations are not shown including one where the Patient Master Registry has internal logic that would have it detect and automatically correct entries which is accomplished by the Patient Master Registry also implementing a Patient Identity Source.

-First shown is that the Data Services, representing any or all of the servers (e.g. EHR) in a community that hold data about patient subjects.
-This Data Services uses the PMIR Patient Identity Subscriber actor to subscribe to be notified if any Patient Identity changes (created, updated, merged, or deleted).
-This subscription comes in later caused by Registration Desk activities.
+First shown is the Data Services, representing any or all of the servers (e.g. EHR) in a community that hold data about patient subjects.
+This Data Services uses the PMIR Patient Identity Subscriber actor to subscribe to be notified of any Patient Identity changes (created, updated, merged, or deleted).
+This subscription triggers notifications later due to Registration Desk activities.

 Second shown is the Registration Desk activities.
-A patient presents, so is looked up in the Patient Master Registry.
+A patient presents, and is looked up in the Patient Master Registry.
 The Registration Desk can create new patients, update an existing Patient, or merge where multiple entries are found for the same patient.
 All updates are notified by the Patient Master Registry to any subscribing systems such as a Data Service.

 Third is the use of these Patient Identities in accessing or creating data in a Data Service.